 There are other connections in the Primavera painting to the Arnolfini Portrait, the most obvious being the way the two artists identified themselves.
 Van Eyck wrote his name above the large mirror central in the painting; Botticelli has depicted himself as the Cupid figure above the image of the “Mirror of Justice”, one of many titles associated with the Virgin Mary.

-There are also more references in the Primavera to the Cathedral of San Martino which I will explain in a future post.
+There are more Lucca references in the Primavera which I will explain in a future post.